 RDU Airport Land Use Planning

-You can make comments to the RDU Airport by clicking the "Comments" tab at:
+You can make comments to the RDU Airport by clicking the "Comments" tab at the dark blue banner at the top of page.

 The Umstead Coalition current position: We support the maintenance and enhancement of a substantial trail system along the Old Reedy Creek Road and greenway corridor connecting the Black Creek Greenway trail to William B. Umstead State Park's Reedy Creek Trail.
 The Umstead Coalition supports enhancing the economic vitality that this recreation and forested corridor brings to the community.